GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex6_initial_binning.md

 ### Remove short contigs from the data set

-Ideally, we do not want to be creating bins from all of the assembled contigs, as there is often a long tail of contigs which are only several *k*-mers long.
+Ideally, we do not want to be creating bins from all of the assembled contigs, as there is often a long tail of contigs which are only several $k$-mers long.
 These have little biological meaning, as they are too short for robust gene annotation, and they can introduce a significant degree of noise in the clustering algorithms used for binning.
 We therefore identify a suitable threshold for a minimum length of contigs to be considered for binning.

 We have already done this in the [previous exercise](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day1/ex5_evaluating_assemblies.md) so we could either use the existing filtering at 1,000 bp in length, or move to something stricter.
 Most binning tools have a default cut-off for minimum contig size - `MetaBAT` uses a default minimum of 2,500 bp, and recommends at least 1,500 bp.
 By contrast, `MaxBin` sets the minimum length at 1,000 bp.